 We asked Brill about the reasons behind bringing “the terror that flaps in the night” back now and what elements of the cartoon they are bringing to comic pages:

 IAN BRILL: Because lots of people – myself, my editor Aaron Sparrow, James Silvani, the artist on the book, Andrew Dalhouse, the colorist – those are just four names of people who still love the character, still have fond memories of it.
-We see online that there’s a lot more people who still love this character and we thought, hey, since we have a great number of Disney books already, let’s bring Darkwing Duck back and really have people remember how great the stories were.
+We see online that there are many more people who still love this character, and we thought, hey, since we have a great number of Disney books already, let’s bring Darkwing Duck back and really have people remember how great the stories were.
 The brand new story’s continuing the legacy of the shows.
 Nineties animation was such a great time for Disney: all the Disney Afternoon stuff, Duck Tales, Tale Spin, and Darkwing Duck was right up there as one of the best shows.
-[We] felt it was worthy for a return.
+[We] felt it was worthy of a return.

 INSIDE THE MAGIC: Is there anything you’re doing with this comic series that couldn’t or wouldn’t have been done on the TV show?

-IAN BRILL: This is a four-issue mini-series and it’s a bit bigger a half-hour episode of the show.
+IAN BRILL: This is a four-issue mini-series, and it’s a bit bigger than a half-hour episode of the show.
 There are multiple villains in it.
-There are multiple plot strands going on at once.
+Multiple plot strands are going on at once.
 We’ll see Darkwing.
 We’ll see Drake Mallard maybe a year or so, year-and-a-half or so, after he has given up the Darkwing mantle for reasons that you’ll find out as the series goes on.
 [He’ll be] teaming up with Launchpad.
-At the beginning of the series they are no longer working together and you’ll see the team of Launchpad, Darkwing, and Goslyn come back together […] as well as some people on the other side of crime teaming up.
-Darkwing had not been seen for a while and I wanted to make that somewhat of a mission of the plot itself – of Darkwing coming back – sort of being one of the main parts of the story.
+At the beginning of the series, they are no longer working together, and you’ll see the team of Launchpad, Darkwing, and Goslyn come back together […] as well as some people on the other side of crime teaming up.
+Darkwing had not been seen for a while, and I wanted to make that somewhat of a mission of the plot itself – of Darkwing coming back – being one of the main parts of the story.

-INSIDE THE MAGIC: When they approach you work on some of these existing characters and artwork from the past, how much creative license do you really have?
-What control do you have over the way a character looks or how they’re colored and shaded and the layout?
+INSIDE THE MAGIC: When they approach you to work on some of these existing characters and artwork from the past, how much creative license do you really have?
+What control do you have over how a character looks, how they’re colored and shaded, and the layout?

-JAKE MYLER: Sometimes my editors will have the idea all set and ready and then I’ll just try to take off with their idea and then sometimes they’ll just say, ‘Oh yeah, come up with six ideas’ and then I’ll pencil a little rough sketch, which is called a thumbnail, and then I’ll give that to them and they’ll approve one of them.
+JAKE MYLER: Sometimes my editors will have the idea all set and ready, and then I’ll try to take off with their idea and then sometimes they’ll say, ‘Oh yeah, come up with six ideas’ and then I’ll pencil a little rough sketch, which is called a thumbnail, and then I’ll give that to them, and they’ll approve one of them.
 Then we’ll take it to pencils, which I’ll do a more tight rendering.
-From there they take that pencil and they run it right over with Disney, or Disney and Pixar if Pixar is involved too.
+From there, they take that pencil, and they run it right over with Disney, or Disney and Pixar if Pixar is involved too.
 Sometimes that can take a little bit of time.
 I’ve had it take a few months before that’s approved.
-They have to allow a lot of time between when the book is coming out, to get everything approved.
-I’ve been knowing that Darkwing Duck is going to come out for maybe a half a year now.
-It was really, really hard to keep that secret. […] So after that, they approve it, or they get back to me and tell me they maybe have a few problems with the way something’s drawn and I’ll redo it.
-And then I take it to color and it’s done.
+They have to allow a lot of time between when the book is coming out to get everything approved.
+I’ve been knowing that Darkwing Duck is going to come out for maybe half a year now.
+It was really, really hard to keep that secret. […] So after that, they approve it, or they get back to me and tell me they maybe have a few problems with the way something’s drawn, and I’ll redo it.
+And then I take it to color, and it’s done.